cayubweeums-repos/Simple-NIDS/README.md

 # Known errors
-Bit shifting the packet data does not correctly grab the ipv4 sender and recipient ips Formatting multiline data from the data portion of the packets does not work
+Bit shifting the packet data does not correctly grab the ipv4 sender and recipient ips Formatting multiline data from the data portion of the packets does not work Packet final data section is not parsed correctly and needs to be cleaned and formatted